 A salivary gland stone is a calcified structure which forms inside a salivary gland or duct.
 It can block the flow of saliva into the mouth.
 The stone is often referred to as salivary duct calculus and mainly occurs in middle-aged adults.
 It is the common cause of blockage in the salivary ducts.
+Consult gastroenterologist to get second opinion.

 Symptoms of salivary duct stones include getting pain in the face, mouth, or neck that becomes worse just before or during meals.
 The salivary glands produces saliva to facilitate eating.
 When saliva cannot flow through a duct, it backs up in the gland and can cause swelling and pain.